 The first thing you want to do is select the gradient you want to apply.
-You can select premade gradients that come with Clip Studio or gradients that you downloaded.
+You can select premade gradients that come with Clip Studio or that you downloaded.

 Note that even after choosing a gradient, you can change it completely to something that you might prefer!